 Children will be screened to check if they are able to participate in the study.
 The screening will take place for up to 12 weeks before the start of the treatment.

-Everyone who joins this study will be given satralizumab as an injection under the skin in the belly or thigh at Weeks 0, 2, 4, and every 4 weeks thereafter for 104 weeks.
+Everyone who joins this study will be given satralizumab as an injection under the skin in the belly or thigh at Weeks 0, 2, 4, and every 4 weeks thereafter for a total of 104 weeks.
 The doses of satralizumab will depend on the participant’s body weight.
 Participants will have regular blood tests and will be checked for unwanted effects throughout the study.

 This is an open-label study.
 This means everyone involved, including the participant and the study doctor, will know the study treatment the participant has been given.

 Total time of participation in the study will be about 2 years.
-Participants have the right to stop study treatment and leave the study at any time, if they wish to do so.
+Participants have the right to stop study treatment and leave the study at any time if they wish to do so.
 Participants will also occasionally receive follow-up calls to check on how they are doing.
 If they experience any unwanted effects or injury during the study, the clinical trial doctor will explain the options and discuss a plan for further treatment.

 4. What are the main results measured in this study?